iipeace/guider/README.md

     - show resource usage of processes only 5 times in real-time
         # ./guider.py top -R 5

-    - show resource usage of processes only 5 times per 3 sec interval in real-time
+    - show resource usage of processes only 5 times per 3-sec interval in real-time
         # ./guider.py top -R 3, 5

-    - show resource usage including block of threads per 2 sec interval in real-time
+    - show resource usage including block of threads per 2-sec interval in real-time
         # ./guider.py top -e t, b -i 2 -a

     - show resource usage of specific processes/threads involved in specific process group in real-time
         # ./guider.py top -g 1234,4567 -P

-    - save resource usage of processes and write to specific file in real-time
+    - save resource usage of processes and write to the specific file in real-time
         # ./guider.py top -o . -e p

     - save and print resource usage of processes in real-time
         # ./guider.py top -o . -Q

-    - save resource usage of processes in background
+    - save resource usage of processes in the background
         # ./guider.py top -o . -u

     - report system stats in the background